UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

   ```
   or create your own harvest script.
   For more information, read [Ricgraph harvest scripts](ricgraph_harvest_scripts.md).
+  You can also use the [scripts that harvest multiple sources](ricgraph_harvest_scripts.md#scripts-that-harvest-multiple-sources).
 * Make the data permanent in the container, see `podman commit` above.
   Note that the size of your container may explode if you harvest a lot of items.
 * Restart the container, see `podman restart` above.